Radioembolization (ray-dee-oh-em-beh-lih-ZAY-shun) is a procedure used to treat some kinds of liver tumors.

 After the procedure, you'll go to the recovery room to be there as your child wakes up from the anesthesia.
 Because the Y90 isn't throughout the body, kids don't need to be isolated.
 They'll get regular nursing care as they recover.

-Radioembolization can take from 1 to 3 hours.
+Each procedure (mapping angiogram and Y90 treatment) can take 2–5 hours.
 It depends on how many tumors are being treated and where they are.

 For a few days after the procedure, your child may have:

-Because the radioactive beads are deep inside the liver, very little radiation leaves your child's body.
+Because the radioactive beads stay deep inside the liver, little to no radiation leaves your child's body.
 Most of the radioactivity fades from the beads in 7–10 days.
-Doctors don't remove the beads.
-The radiation may keep working on the tumor(s) for several weeks.
+The radiation may keep working on the tumor(s) for several weeks to months.
+Doctors don't remove the beads unless the liver tumor is surgically removed or transplanted.

 After your child gets home: